egar-garcia/machine-learning-engineer-nanodegree-capstone/docs/report.md

 ![Dow Jones 5 year historic prices \label{DowJonesHistoricFig}][DowJonesHistoric]

-The visualization in figure \ref{DowJonesHistoricPerIndustry} displays the historical prices of the companies, but this time grouped by industry type, they are also contrasted with the Dow Jones Industrial Average index (identified with the symbol DIA and plotted in a dotted black line).
+The visualization in figure \ref{DowJonesHistoricPerIndustry} displays the historical prices of the stocks, but this time grouped by industry type, they are also contrasted with the Dow Jones Industrial Average index (identified with the symbol DIA and plotted in a dotted black line).

 ![Dow Jones 5 year historic prices per industry \label{DowJonesHistoricPerIndustry}][DowJonesHistoricPerIndustry]

 The Dow Jones Industrial Average is calculated with the stock prices of 30 selected public large companies, then it is not surprising that most of these stocks are behaving in a similar way to the DJIA.
 To calculate the DJIA, the prices are added and then divided by the Dow divisor, which is constantly modified.

+In figure \ref{DowJonesCorrelation} is presented a visualization that shows the correlation of each one of the stocks in the Dow Jones against each other and against the actual DJIA.
+It can be observed that in most of the cases there is a high correlation, observed by a dominance of the red color in the matrix (which is the color to indicate a high correlation, i.e. close to 1), only 4 companies seem no to follow the same tendency as the the general DJIA.

+![Correlation among Dow Jones stocks \label{DowJonesCorrelation}][DowJonesCorrelation]

 Looking at the stocks one at a time, it looks like the stock prices fluctuates a lot and a clear pattern is not perceived, at least not at human comprehensible level, however several theories have been developed.
 This is understandable since the stock prices depend on a lot of different factors among them the company's financial health, economic supply-demand and even involving human emotions like trust, euphoria or panic.